 TAKE JOY SERIOUSLY BLOG

-How do support your children to cultivate confidence?
+How do you support your children

-Do you find that sometimes your children are scared to experiment, shy, or on the other hand don't take time to reflect before jumping in, over confident and then get frustrated and give up.
+Do you find that sometimes your children are scared to experiment, feel shy, sensitive, or on the other hand don't take time to reflect jumping in, over confident and then get frustrated and give up.
 How do you balance and teach them how to experiment, how to fall over and make mistakes to pick themselves up, try again, develop self confidence and reassure them that you are there to support them?

 Helping your children grow with confidence and resilience is not an easy task.
 We all have that protective instinct in us to want to keep our children safe and when they get to the age of exploration, testing and experimenting.
 It can be hard to balance how much freedom to give them.
 You may find you are always looking over your shoulder hoping they won't get hurt, running behind them.
 How much freedom do you give them to trust they have the capacity to learn by themselves and be ok?
 How much freedom is too much and dangerous?
 Not fall off the climbing frame or off the swing.
 How do you cope with those moments?
 How do you allow them to develop their own self confidence to continue to develop self esteem and trust in their own capacity for later in life, rather then teach them fear or to avoid pain.
 Its all about balance.